shaky411/Project-1/README.md

 ## Usage

 Upon entering the site, the user is shown a menu and a search bar, by clicking and interacting with these buttons, the user is redirected to the appropriate page.
-The search bar feature allows users to type in a food, a range of nodals will appear below, dhowing a picture of the food and the associated recipe for it, on the 'recipes' button.
+The search bar feature allows users to type in a food, a range of cards will appear below, showing a picture of the food and the associated recipe for it, on the 'recipes' button.
 The user can access this recipe and either choose a thumbs up or thumbs down emoji.

 ## Screenshots